judsingleton/Gaming_Data_Analysis/README.md

 ### Steps to run:

+Python 3.13 and Jupyter notebooks will need to be installed on your machine.

 1. Clone the repository either from the terminal or by downloading the zip file.
 2. In the terminal, navigate to the folder containing the cloned repository and run the following code: pip install -r requirements.txt